 For Black History Month, the Birmingham Museum has much to share about early Birmingham’s African American history!
 New research has emerged regarding four local families and their fascinating connection to Birmingham and each other.
 They include a formerly enslaved couple who came to early Birmingham, mothers and daughters separated by enslavement who were later reunited, and a local family whose multi-racial heritage traces to Colonial America and a prominent community of free people of color.
 Leslie Pielack will present recent findings from museum staff research into our fascinating but little known local Black history.
+Watch the video recording.

 March 3, 2022 7pm Birmingham Women in Aviation (Donna Casaceli)

 From the earliest women pilots to the first woman astronaut, Birmingham has been at the forefront of female flight.
 Experience the joy through the eyes of some of Birmingham's most adventurous women with Donna Casaceli of the Birmingham Museum.

 April 7, 2022 7pm Birmingham: America’s Shetland Pony Capital (Caitlin Donnelly)